swoole/docker-swoole/README.md

 [![Build Status](https://travis-ci.org/swoole/docker-swoole.svg?branch=master)](https://travis-ci.org/swoole/docker-swoole)
 [![License](https://img.shields.io/badge/license-apache2-blue.svg)](LICENSE)

-This image is built for general-purpose, including production deployment.
+This image is built for general-purpose.
 We have different examples included in this Git repository to help developers to get familiar with the image and _Swoole_.

 You may get the image from [here](https://hub.docker.com/r/phpswoole/swoole).